DaniBjj/DaniBjj/README.md

  <a/>

-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning about front-end;
-- 💞️ I’m so much love figth jiu-jitsu;
+- 💞️ I love practicing jiu-jitsu;
-- 📫 How to reach me in my Linkeding...
+- ⭐️ And learn new things;
+- 📫 And all my work will be posted on linkedin (in video);
    <p "left">

     <a href="https://www.linkedin.com/in/danielesouzamenezes/" target="_blank">